RedQ/redq-blog/_posts/effective-ways-to-reduce-bounce-rate-of-your-wordpress-website.md

 It is crucial to not only utilize good keyword research for implementing good keyword optimization but knowing how to place your keywords in your content is just as important.

 To reduce bounce rate of your WordPress website, it is very important to choose right keywords for your website content.
 If you want to reduce the bounce rate of your website and improve search performance, you should target high-value keywords.
-Because that is the effective way to increase the visit of your website.\[/vc_column_text\]\[/vc_column\]\[/vc_row\]\[vc_row\]\[vc_column\]\[vc_column_text\]The difference between the best web design and the also-rans is small.
+Because that is the effective way to increase the visit of your website.
+The difference between the best web design and the also-rans is small.
 The difference between text that can be read and can't be anything from the color of background you choose to the type of font to the color of the text.
 Here we have some tried and tested methods for building a web design that increases conversions and improves a visitor experience.

 Thus, how you can effectively reduce the bounce rate of your WordPress website.
 "My bounce rate's gone crazy!
 What do I do?"
 Relax!
-Keep your website visitors engaged and clicking on the interior pages of your site, instead of bouncing off the home page as soon as they arrive.\[/vc_column_text\]\[/vc_column\]\[/vc_row\]
+Keep your website visitors engaged and clicking on the interior pages of your site, instead of bouncing off the home page as soon as they arrive.